 10 Top Tips for independent play

 1) Yes Space.
 Create an area that is dedicated entirely to the child.
-This was an idea created by Magda Gerber, it can be in the sitting room or their bedroom.
-Make a space in which they are completely safe to be left and nothing they can touch, do you have to say “no” too, so they don’t need supervision.
+This does not need to be a dedicated playroom, as many do not have the luxury of space.
+It is was an idea created by early childhood educator, Magda Gerber.
+The "yes space" can be in the sitting room or their bedroom.
+Create an area in which the child is completely safe to be left and nothing they can touch, do you have to say “no” too, so they don’t need supervision.

 2) Routine.
 Play comes so naturally to kids that this shouldn’t be a task!
 Janet Lansbury suggests introducing it into your routine, at a similar time, so kids come to expect it.
 Morning, after breakfast, is usually the best time, as children are alert and ready for the day.
 Before supper is harder when everyone is tired and hungry!

 3) Total Focus.
 Let your child know you have things to do but before you do it, give your child total focus and attention for 10-15 minutes or so, so they will be more content to be left alone

 4) Offer Inspiration.
 You can create an invitation to play by laying out toys or objects, to help inspire play, so the child is already engaged when you leave.

 5) Let the child explore.
 Kids can play independently with you there, observe and be mindful of their play without directing it or leading it.
 You can reflect without intervening.
 This is a wonderful step towards your child playing alone without you being there.

 A) Open-Ended.
 Choose more open-ended toys to leave out.
 So toys that don’t “do” just one thing for example, building blocks, tea sets, dressing up, train sets, climbing triangle or Pikler triangle, wobble board.
 Try and avoid battery operated flashy toys, as it captures the attention in the immediate time but doesn't sustain it.
 More open-ended toys helps to stimulate the imagination.